 Each bench at the memorial has a name inscribed — 184 in total honouring those who died.
 The five hijackers are not included in the official toll or memorial.
 The names of victims who died in the Pentagon face the wall of impact and victims who died on the plane face the opposite way.

 Dana Falkenburg, 3, died on Flight 77 as it crashed into the west side of the Pentagon on 9/11.
 Dana was the youngest of five children aboard and her father and mother were also killed in the attack.
 Charles Falkenburg and Leslie A. Whittington were both 45 when they died.
 Dana’s sister, 8-year-old Zoe Falkenburg, also perished.
 This is the only case where an entire family was killed on 9/11.

 The remains of Dana along with five others were never positively identified.
 Those remains were buried at Arlington National Cemetery on September 11, 2002.
 None were directly linked to a victim.

-The oldest victim, 71-year-old John D. Yamnicky Sr. died on route to Los Angeles on official business.
+The oldest victim, 71-year-old John D. Yamnicky Sr. died on route to Los Angeles for official business.
 Mr. Yamnicky, a retired naval aviator, was the final 9/11 funeral at Arlington National Cemetery for victims of the Pentagon attack.

 The victims aboard the doomed jetliner passed over the exact area where the memorial now lies, whispering voices forever in the skies above Arlington.